Zenress/Article-and-Vocab-Project/VocabProject.md

 Is an algorithm that functions by making a yes/no (e.g., bigger than/less than) condition that continually split the dataset until it finds a sequence of nodes that points to a class in your dataset.
 It repeats the process until conditions that point to your classes are done

-## Continuous Integration and Continuous Deployment
+## Continuous Integration

-Continuous integration is the practice of continuously merging different branch
+Continuous integration is the practice of continuously merging different branches of a source control platform to ensure that the version people are working on are also up to date to eachothers changes.
+This helps a lot with making sure you don't get huge amounts of merging conflicts when merging big projects.